Nixx-Goh/EGL314-Project-Lumen-Team-D/Final/Lighting/lighting.md

 - **Sequence 10 & 20**: Asteriod on the wall explodes.

 ## To Team C Transition:
-- **Sequence 11**: Emergency like flashing red light to match the ALarm audio cue.
+- **Sequence 11**: Emergency like flashing red lights to match the ALarm audio cue.
 - **Sequence 21**: Gobo transition to lead the guests to Team C.